NixOS/nix.dev/source/tutorials/nixos/nixos-configuration-on-vm.md

 nix-shell -I nixpkgs=channel:nixos-23.11 -p "$(cat <<EOF let pkgs = import <nixpkgs> { config = {}; overlays = []; };
-  iso-config = pkgs.path + /nixos/modules/installer/cd-dvd/installation-cd-graphical-gnome.nix;
+  iso-config = pkgs.path + /nixos/modules/installer/cd-dvd/installation-cd-minimal.nix;
-  gnome-nixos = pkgs.nixos iso-config;
+  nixos = pkgs.nixos iso-config;
-in gnome-nixos.config.system.build.nixos-generate-config
+in nixos.config.system.build.nixos-generate-config
 EOF
 )"
 ```

 It does the following:
 - Provide Nixpkgs from a [channel](ref-pinning-nixpkgs)
-- Take the configuration file for the GNOME ISO image from the obtained version of the Nixpkgs repository
+- Take the configuration file for the minimal ISO image from the obtained version of the Nixpkgs repository
 - Evaluate that NixOS configuration with `pkgs.nixos`
 - Return the derivation which produces the `nixos-generate-config` executable from the evaluated configuration